Physics-50/General/docs/interpreting-plots.md

 + we overestimated the error bars;
 + the main uncertainty in our experiment is affecting all data points in a correlated way, not scattering individual data points randomly above and below the overall trend.
 This is called *correlated* error, most likely arising from some systematic effect that influences all data points in the same direction, but was reset between trials and so contributed to the measured SEM.

-The last two options seem the most likely for the above plot.
+The last two options seem the most likely for the plot above.
 So **if our data looks like this, we should double-check the calculation of uncertainties and give some thought to possible sources of correlated systematic error in the experiment.**

 Finally, let's take a look at an example where the data points are typically much further than 1 error bar away from the fitted line: